Curious how to use tofu in more tasty ways? Check out these 5 easy tofu meal ideas to get you started

 Tofu is made from coagulated soy milk, similar to the way soft dairy cheeses are made.
 The resulting curds get pressed into a cake.
 Unlike raw meat, tofu comes ready-to-eat and doesn't require cooking.

 Soft or silken tofu has a higher water content, making it more crumbly.
 It blends well into smoothies or dips, or becomes a tasty breakfast scramble or "egg" salad.
-The higher water content also means this style of tofu is lower in calories, fat, and protein for a given weight than firm tofu.
+The higher water content also means this style of tofu is lower in calories, fat, and protein than firm tofu.

 Silken tofu is often found in an aseptic container and has a shelf life of one year, making it ideal for backpacking or camping.
 However, an open container is good for one week when refrigerated.

 The firmer the tofu, the more water has been pressed out.
 Firm styles are the best choice for slicing or cubing.
 Try browning them in oil and adding to a stir fry, soup, salad, or casserole.
 You can season slices with spices or a marinade and cook on the grill.
 They can also be used in dishes like Coconut Curry with Fish and Greens, a MyNetDiary Premium Recipe.

 Firm and extra-firm tofu are quite similar in consistency.
 Extra-firm tofu has a bit more water removed, making it more calorie-dense.
 If you are searching the grocery for firm tofu and they only have extra-firm, don’t worry.
 You can easily swap firm for extra-firm or vice versa, and your dish will turn out fine.

 Tofu is like a sponge.
 It absorbs the flavor of the foods and seasonings combined with it.
 Still, you must remove the water from the tofu, so it is ready to soak up the flavors.